 St. Luke’s owns an extensive art collection of varied media — oil paintings, watercolors, stitchery, engravings, sculpture, prints, photographs and multi-media works — given to the church by many generations of generous members and friends.

 Bridges Academy of Fine Arts

 Study music with some of the best teachers in Houston.
 Our instructors have advanced degrees from leading universities and conservatories in Houston and across the country, as well as exceptional performing experience around the globe.
-Bridges Academy currently offers lessons in piano, voice, violin, cello, guitar, percussion, flute, and clarinet.
+Bridges Academy currently offers lessons in piano, organ, voice, violin, cello, guitar, percussion, flute, and clarinet.
 Visit the Bridges Academy web page for more information and registration.